JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 .. tip::

   **Leading and trailing whitespace characters**

   If any cell in the metadata contains leading or trailing whitespace characters (e.g. spaces, tabs), those characters will be ignored when the file is loaded.
 Thus, leading and trailing whitespace characters are not significant, so cells containing the values 'gut' and '  gut  ' are equivalent.
 This rule is applied before any other rules described below

   **ID column**

   The first column MUST be the ID column name (i.e. ID header) and the first line of this column should be #SampleID or one of a few alternative.

       - Case-insensitive: id; sampleid; sample id; sample-id; featureid;
         feature id; feature-id.
       - Case-sensitive: #SampleID; #Sample ID; #OTUID; #OTU ID; sample_name

   **Sample IDs**

-      For the sample IDs, there are some simple rules so that QIIME 2 does not get confused:
+  For the sample IDs, there are some simple rules so that QIIME 2 does not flag an error:

       - IDs may consist of any Unicode characters, with the exception that IDs must not start with the pound sign (#), as those rows would be